Singa-pirate/greyctf24-writeup/web/greyctf-survey/README.md

 >
 > http://challs.nusgreyhats.org:33334

+### Summary

+The challenge highlights the edge cases of the built-in functions in programming language, in this case, the `parseInt` function in javascript.
+One could find the behaviour of such edge cases in the documentation of the functions.

 ### Analysis

 Upon inspection of the source code, the flag is hidden at the following voting endpoint: